 When announcing an event, it helps to identify the time zone for any times you have listed.
-This is especially true if you want to reach a broad audience.
+This is especially true if you are targeting a broad audience with your message.

 For instance, if your event is taking place in Chicago, but you are hosting a webcast of the event that will be readily available online, you may want to specify the event starts at 2pm Central Time.
 This way, potential audience members in New York know to tune in at 3pm Eastern Time.

 If you do decide to include the time zone, be careful.
 There are a couple mistakes waiting to happen that you can easily prevent: